UPDATE on the BoxMoth issue

 It’s not just the drought that’s making the gardens look very dry and brown this year.
-You’ll notice that much of our 600 metres of box hedging and topiary is looking decidedly dry, bare and positively skeletal.
+You’ll notice that much of our 1200 metres of box hedging and topiary is looking decidedly dry, bare and positively skeletal.

-This is not just lack of water nor is it box blight it is the result of Box-tree caterpillar infestation, Cydalima perspectalis.
+This is not just lack of water, nor is it box blight, it is the result of Box-tree caterpillar infestation, Cydalima perspectalis.

 Many local people have been telling us of their own experience of the devastating effect of the Box tree Caterpillar.
 For the last two years we hoped we’d kept the box tree Caterpillar at bay.
 You will have seen the little green jars hanging from shepherd’s crooks around the Gardens over the last couple of years.
 These are part of our integrated pest management system which includes biological control and changes to cutting regimes.
 However, the exceptional dry and sunny weather this spring seems to have benefitted the moth -which has at least two, sometimes 5 reproduction cycles just in one season.